 - Sound design is poor

-Forza Horizon 4 is the perfect choice for someone like me who wants a realistic immersive driving experience through a recognizable and immense open world, with a large choice of cars and a great online community.
+Forza Horizon 5 is the perfect choice for someone that wants an immersive driving experience through an immense and vibrant open world, with a large choice of cars and a great online community.
 However, its predecessor, Forza Horizon 4, is also a great choice.

-If realism isn’t exactly what you are looking for then I recommend NFS Heat or even Burnout Paradise, as both are adrenaline-filled cocktails of open-world racing, stunts, with the goal of dealing as much damage as possible to your opponent.
+If realism isn’t exactly what you are looking for then I recommend NFS Heat or even Burnout Paradise, as both are adrenaline-filled cocktails of open-world racing and stunts, with the goal of dealing as much damage as possible to your pursuers or opponents.